 Senior executives may receive variable remuneration in the form of STI of up to 50% of their annual salary package.
 STI payments are based on the Board's assessment of the executive's performance towards achieving key Company objectives over the relevant period.
-Whilst no specific performance hurdles are set, the primary focus for the 2018/19 financial year was on achieving key milestones towards restart of the Koolan Island operation.
+The focus for the 2019/20 financial year was on the Company's operational safety performance and on achieving the annual budget outcomes related to production, shipments, costs and key projects.
+These parameters were chosen as they reflected the Company's and senior executives' key objectives for the year.
 The total potential STI available for award is ultimately at the Board's discretion.